coffee2code/safe-function-call/readme.txt

 * `_sfcf()` : Safely call a function; if it doesn't exist, then a fallback function (if specified) is called.
 * `_sfcm()` : Safely call a function; if it doesn't exist, then echo a message (if provided).

-Theses are the hooks provided by the plugin.
+These are the hooks provided by the plugin.
 They are intended for filter invocation usage rather than typical content filtering.

 * `_sfc`  : Filter to safely invoke `_sfc()` in such a way that if the plugin were deactivated or deleted, then your calls to the function won't cause errors in your site.
 * `_sfce` : Filter to safely invoke `_sfce()` in such a way that if the plugin were deactivated or deleted, then your calls to the function won't cause errors in your site.